 - Having relationship problems with friends, family and colleagues

 Speaking to a specialist trauma counsellor or psychologist can help you to reduce emotional distress, and manage your reactions to triggering stimuli more effectively.
-Trauma recovery is a crucial step on the path to psychological well being.
+Trauma counselling and recovery is a crucial step on the path to psychological well being.

 Marcus Andrews is the founder and director of Life Supports, which was established in 2002.
 He has extensive professional experience working as a counsellor and family therapist across a broad range of issues.
 The core component of his role at Life Supports involves the supervision of other counsellors, including secondary consultations.
 Marcus has worked in many sectors, including private, government, non-profit, health, forensic and community practice.